RCheung763/Ecommerce_Airflow_AB/README.md

 β = prior failures + 1
 Beta distribution is flexible and confined to [0, 1], interpretable as probabilities

-Automated Evaluation: Credible intervals and probability calculations

-Multi-variate Support: This framework can support A/B/C/.. testing

 ### Test Case
 Coupon Promotion Experiment